kcudding/ecotheory.github.io/teach/density-dependent.md

 No Allee effects (green line), weak Allee effects (red line), and strong Allee affects (blue line, $a=50$) acting on a population that has an intrinsic population growth rate $r=0.18$ and carrying capacity $K=500$

+To plot population growth rate as a function of abundance:

+$$ \frac{dN}{dt} = rN(\frac{N}{a}-1)(1-\frac{N}{K})$$
+where a is the critical point of the population, below which the population growth rate (or recruitment) becomes negative, and the population is driven towards extinction.

 ##### Stability in Allee effects

 From previous sections we learned that carrying capacity $K$ is a stable equilibrium point in a negative density-dependent logistic growth model (no Allee effects).
-The results will stay the same when we introduce allee effects into our population (strong or weak).

-However, when allee effects are strong, a critical size occurs where the growth function $dN/dt$ intersects the horizontal line at zero.
-This is an unstable equilibrium.
-Populations with abundance greater than this value will increase to carrying capacity; populations with abundance less than this value will decline to extinction.
+For a population model with a strong Allee effect.
+It has two stable and one unstable equilibria point.
+The stable point is when population size equals $N=0$ or carrying capacity $N=K$.
+The single unstable equalibrium point lies at $N=A$, where $A$ is the critical population size.

 ### Illustration of current application: research paper review